mixu/electroshot/readme.md

 # electroshot

-Capture website screenshots with optional device and network emulation as jpg, png or pdf (with web fonts!) using Electron / Chrome.
+Capture website screenshots with optional device and network emulation as JPG, PNG or PDF (with web fonts!) using Electron / Chrome.

 # Features

 - Webfonts! `electroshot` uses Electron, which offers the most recent stable version of Chrome (rather than one from years ago); this means that pages render as they would in a browser, including web fonts!
-Electron is also much faster to install, as it has prebuilt binaries that install thru npm on Ubuntu/OSX/Windows.
+- Electron is also much faster to install, as it has prebuilt binaries that install thru npm on Ubuntu/OSX/Windows.
 - You can capture screenshots from:
   - local file paths: these are served up over http by default, eliminating the hassles that come with `file://` protocol CORS security settings (etc.)
   - http and https URLs
-  - strings of HTML (piped in)
   - as a timelapse using multiple `--delay`s
-- You can capture png or jpeg screenshots:
+- You can capture PNG, JPG or PDF screenshots:
   - cropped to a specific size
   - full-page screenshots at a particular width (e.g. for testing CSS)
   - a single element matched by a specific CSS selector
   - ... after either waiting for the page to render, or after a custom timeout
-- Supports Chrome's powerful options for device emulation and network condition emulation - so you can see what your site would look like on a specific device or given significantly worse network conditions.
+- Supports Chrome's powerful options for device emulation
-  - includes user agent settings, device pixel ratio and screen resolutions at different orientations
+  - ... which make it easy to emulate a specific device, like the iPhone, with the right user agent settings, device pixel ratio and screen resolution
-  - includes RTT latency and upload and download bandwidth throttling
+- Supports Chrome's network condition emulation options (RTT latency and bandwidth throttling)

-- capture options:
-  - perform other actions on specific elements on the page before screenshotting
-  - wait timeout (for killing the process)
-  - zoom factor / scaling
+  - ... which (with `--delay`) make it easy to produce a page load timeline

 ## Quickstart